Words aren’t enough, you need to step out of the box when it comes to engaging the audience

 If you didn't fancy a coffee before, Starbucks' social media presence will probably get you in the mood for one.
 Not only does Starbucks make great coffee, but it also positions itself as a lifestyle company - quite successfully too.
 Its Instagram profile is a great example of how the brand brings its personality to life.

-The coffee company regularly mixes up the types of content is shared on this social media platform, but each type of visual represents the brand, its values and the interests of its followers.
+The coffee company regularly mixes up the types of content shared on this social media platform, but each type of visual represents the brand, its values and the interests of its followers.
 It is all about good images, many of which are taken by its followers, that showcase the lifestyle it targets while still showcasing its products, but not in an overly promotional way.

 While everyone is well-versed in Google maps, AirBnB's map is a little bit different.
 The map represents the real-time occupancy of properties listed on AirBnB, showing users where is popular right now.

 Presented in other ways, this information is likely to be far from engaging.
 However, the visual aspect of the map - alongside the interactivity - brings the information to life.
-It enables audiences to spot areas that fellow travellers are loving, as well as see what properties they might be interested in.
+It enables audiences to spot areas that fellow travelers are loving, as well as see what properties they might be interested in.
 Not only does the map show that AirBnB has a huge reach, it shows its audience that they can access it.

 On top of this, the map is also an excellent idea for link-bait content, as it is likely to attract backlinks from news and travel agencies.